-Join Bert Monroy for an in-depth discussion in this video Compositing and aging the plane, part of Bert Monroy: Dreamscapes Volume 1.
+Join Bert Monroy for an in-depth discussion in this video Compositing and aging the plane, part of Creating Dreamscapes in Photoshop: 1.

 In this movie, we're going to take our little plane, and we're going to put it in position and age it a bit.…So right here what I'm going to do is I'm going to merge down the logo that we created…in the last movie so that the plane is complete, and I'm going to take that layer and drag…it into our scene, right here.
 There is the plane.…Now I want to put it right in this position here, so let's go in there and size it down,…so I call Command+T, and there.
 I'm going to drag the plane down to the size that I want…it be and put it in position right where I want it, right about there.…

 There is our plane in position, where it's going to have landed after a long flight and ill-fated.…It enters, so there is a plane in position.
 So now, we have to actually pull it there.…So the first thing I'm going to do is give it a mask.…And in that mask I'm going to go in here and get real close.…I'm going to reduce the opacity, so I can see the tree in back.…That way I can see where I'm going to mask.…So with a black, hard-edged brush, and we can soften it up just a little bit.…

 - Creating alpha channels

 - Isolating content with clipping groups and layer masks